Ring Learning With Errors: A crossroads between postquantum cryptography, machine learning and number theory: Some basics of algebraic number theory

+\begin{example}Denote by $\sqrt[3]{2}$ the unique real cubic root of $2$.
+The number field $K=\mathbb{Q}(\sqrt[3]{2})$ is not Galois: indeed, the other two roots of the minimal polynomial, $X^3-2$ do not belong to $K$.
+To make it Galois, we need to adjoin $\omega_3$, a non-real cubic root of $1$. \end{example}

-A number field $K = Q(\theta)$ of degree $n$ has exactly $n$ field embeddings (injective field homomorphisms) fixing the base field $\mathbb{Q}$, which we denote $\sigma_i: K \to \mathbb{C}$.
-These embeddings map $\theta$ to each of the complex roots of its minimal polynomial $f$.
-An embedding whose image lies in $\mathbb{R}$(corresponding to a real root of $f$) is called a real embedding; otherwise it is called a complex embedding.
+An embedding whose image lies in $\mathbb{R}$ (corresponding to a real root of $f$) is called a real embedding; otherwise it is called a complex embedding.
 Since complex roots of $f$ come in conjugate pairs, so do the complex embeddings.
 The number of real embeddings is denoted $s_1$ and the number of pairs of complex embeddings is denoted $s_2$, so we have $n=s_1+2s_2$.
-The canonical embedding $\sigma: K\to \mathbb{R}^{s_1}\times\mathbb{C}^{2s_2}$ is then defined as
+If $s_2=0$ (resp. $s_1=0$) $K$ is said to be totally real (resp. totally imaginary).